Bachelor of Divinity

 - Graduate level education in business, divinity, intercultural studies, outdoor leadership, sports and recreation

-- A six month overseas internship to develop and prepare equip you for your career through experience in a real-life business environment
+- A four to six month internship somewhere in the world, to develop and prepare you for your career through a structured experience in a real-life business or not-for-profit environment

 - Classes that bring together the teachings of Scripture and business principles